MicrosoftDocs/sql-docs/docs/relational-databases/query-processing-architecture-guide.md

 #### Nonfoldable Expressions

-All other expression types are not foldable.
-In particular, the following types of expressions are not foldable:
+All other expression types aren't foldable.
+In particular, the following types of expressions aren't foldable:

 - Nonconstant expressions such as an expression whose result depends on the value of a column.
 - Expressions whose results depend on a local variable or parameter, such as @x.